 Please note, that this is not the time to engage the staff in discussion.
 If you need to

 discuss something with the head of staff, then, after you drop off your child/ren, you will be

 directed to a special parking area.

 After 9:15 AM, counselors will not be waiting outside to escort your child/ren.
-For late arrivals please park your car and then bring your child/ren to the main office where you will need to
+For late arrivals please park your car and then bring your child/ren to the main office.

 Pick-up time is 3:00PM - 3:25PM.
 Drive slowly into the parking lot, and pull up to the door.